Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Tactics and techniques for every platform.

-Get to know each one.
-(Find more links to helpful articles at the end of this blog).
+Links to more helpful articles at the end of this blog.

 Updating a website